-The quantitative results presented above are based on a log-linear approximation to the first-order conditions of the Ramsey problem.
-For the flexible price economies, we compute in Schmitt-Grohé and Uribe (2001a) an exact numerical solution.
-This allows us to evaluate the accuracy of the log-linear solution for the flexible price economies (with perfectly and imperfectly competitive product markets) considered above.
-The calibration of the flexibleprice economies considered in this paper and in Schmitt-Grohé and Uribe (2001a) is identical.
-Table 3 compares the results obtained in this paper using a log-linear approximation with those obtained using an exact numerical solution.
-The table illustrates that the log-linear approximation leads one to the same qualitative conclusions about the characteristics of optimal policy.
-Namely, under flexible prices it is optimal to use surprise variations in the price level as a lump-sum tax on the household's nominal wealth to finance innovations in the governments primary budget.
-Labor income tax rates are smooth and under imperfect competition the Friedman rule ceases to be optimal.
-Moreover, the quantitative predictions are remarkably close.
+Uribe (2001a) are identical.
+The top and middle panels of table 3 shows that the quantitative results obtained using the exact numerical solution and a log-linear approximation are remarkably close.
 The most noticeable differences concerns the unconditional expectation of the inflation rate and the nominal interest rate as well as the standard deviation of inflation.
 As expected, under the log-linear approximation the sum of the mean of inflation and the nominal interest rate are much closer to the real interest rate that prevails in the nonstochastic steady state than under the exact solution.
 In addition, the log-linear approximation seems to underpredict the optimal volatility of inflation somewhat.

-As earlier, it is not possible to find an exact numerical solution for the sticky-price economy.
-Thus, we must content with approximation techniques.
-The results shown thus far are based on a log-linear approximation to the decision rules of the Ramsey planner.
 Here we make an effort to gauge the accuracy of such approximation by comparing it to results based on a log-quadratic approximation.
 The details of the quadratic approximation technique are described in a technical appendix to this paper (Schmitt-Grohé and Uribe, 2001b).
-The results shown on the bottom panel of table 3 suggest that the log-linear and log-quadratic approximation deliver similar quantitative results.
-In particular the dramatic decline in inflation volatility vis-a-vis the flexible-price economy also arises under the higherorder approximation.
+The results shown in the bottom panel of table 3 suggest that the log-linear and log-quadratic approximation deliver similar quantitative results.
+In particular the dramatic decline in inflation volatility vis-a-vis the flexible-price economy also arises under the higher-order approximation.

-We close our discussion of numerical accuracy by pointing out that in both the flexibleand sticky-price economies the first-order approximation to the Ramsey allocation features a unit root.
+We close our discussion of numerical accuracy by pointing out that in both the flexible- and sticky-price economies the first-order approximation to the Ramsey allocation features a unit root.
 As a result, the local approximation techniques employed here become more inaccurate the longer is the simulated time series used to compute sample moments.
 The reason is that in the long run the log-linearized equilibrium system is bound to wander far away from the point around which the approximation is taken.
 We choose to restrict attention to time series of length 100 years because for this sample size the log-linear model of the flexible-price economy performs well in comparison to the exact solution.
 The need to keep the length of the time series relatively short also applies when a log-quadratic approximation is used.
 If the system deviates far from the point of approximation, then the quadratic terms might introduce large errors.
 These discrepancies can render the quadratic approximation even more imprecise than the lower-order one.
 The quadratic approximation is guaranteed to perform better than the linear one only if the system's dynamics are close enough to the point around which the model is approximated.